botworld-wiki/beatburger.github.io/_bots/bullwark.md

 ---

 ### 'Full Tank Build' by Hex
 - **BBCBB:** Strongest Defense is the best offense.
-Bullwark have a shield that can reflect damage and damage reduction by 30%.
+Bullwark has a shield that can reflect damage and damage reduction by 30%.

 ### 'Attack Tank Build' by Hex
 - **ABCAA:** You can run but you can't hide from an attack tank, it protects and attacks at the same time.